JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 <br style="clear:both;"/>

 The plane indicates the plane of our Milky Way Galaxy (Milchstraße in the diagram), the green vertical lines indicate the position above or below the plane of the different galaxies that make up the local group, those with the black dot with the name of the galaxy at the top of the line will be above the plane, and those with the name and the white dot at the bottom of the line are below the plane.
-The coordinate axis at the bottom center of the diagram represents the perspective of (1MLj) 1 million al, so that the distance along the three axes of the different galaxies that make up the drawing can be estimated.
+The coordinate axis at the bottom center of the diagram represents the perspective of (1MLj) 1 million ly, so that the distance along the three axes of the different galaxies that make up the drawing can be estimated.

 In it we find two large groups of galaxies, the lower one with the Milky Way at its center and the upper one with another group of galaxies mainly around the Andromeda Galaxy.